coded-aesthetics/blog/_posts/2017-02-10-css3-building-a-responsive-grid-layout-with-css-grid.md

 </div>
 {% endhighlight %}

-Note that these elements are not it the order that is to be seen in the layout screenshots above.
+Note that these elements are not it the order that can be seen in the layout screenshots above.
 This is because element order can be set, when defining the grid (just like with flexbox order)
 On the css side we give each of the children a unique identifier through `grid-area`:

 {% highlight css %}